Home / Countries-Regions / L / Lebanon / Travel Page

 Travel Advisory for Lebanon

 In view of the volatile situation in the region, Singaporeans are advised to defer all travel to Lebanon.
-Singaporeans currently in Lebanon should leave the country as soon as possible via available commercial options.
+Singaporeans currently in Lebanon should leave the country immediately via commercial options while they remain available.
 Singaporeans who choose to remain in Lebanon should remain vigilant, monitor local developments closely and heed the advice of the Lebanese government.
-They should also avoid travel to the Lebanon-Israel border areas, as well as avoid protests and large gatherings.
+They should also avoid protests and large gatherings, as well as avoid travel to southern Beirut and southern Lebanon, including the Lebanon-Israel border areas.

 Singaporeans in Lebanon are strongly encouraged to eRegister with the Ministry of Foreign Affairs at https://eregister.mfa.gov.sg so that we can contact them should the need arise.
 Those who need consular assistance while in Lebanon may contact the Singapore Honorary Consulate-General in Beirut or the Ministry of Foreign Affairs Duty Office (24 hours) at: